 Warranty accruals are based on the actual warranty experience rate for the past year for each product group and sales during the most recent warranty period.
-Warranty provisions, excluding the impact of foreign exchange, represented approximately 9.3% of consumer electronic sales for the year ended September 30, 2009.
-The Company has a potential tax benefit resulting from non-capital losses carried forward, an undeducted pool of scientific research and experimental development expenditures and nonrefundable investment tax credits carried forward.
+Warranty provisions, excluding the impact of foreign exchange, represented approximately 14.5% of consumer electronic sales for the quarter ended December 31, 2009.
+The Company has a potential tax benefit resulting from non-capital losses carried forward, an undeducted pool of scientific research and experimental development expenditures and non-refundable investment tax credits carried forward.
 In view of the history of net losses incurred, management is of the opinion that it is more likely than not that these tax assets will not be realized in the foreseeable future and hence, a full valuation allowance has been recorded against these future tax assets.
 Accordingly, no future tax assets are recorded on the balance sheets.